yarlagaddalakshmi97/GraduateTrainingProgram2019/Python/ProblemSet01/Readme.md

 	Returns: a list containing the meaningful values of vect1[i]/vect2[i]"""
 ```

-1. Write a function isIn() that accepts two strings as arguments
-and returns True if either string occurs anywhere in the other, and False
-otherwise.
-Hint: you might want to use the built-in str operation in.

 1. Assume that we execute the following assignment statements:
 width = 17